PixelNest256/Unai/README.md

   - Edit a user message to truncate later turns and create a new branch
   - Switch between branches
 - SSE-based progress updates while a Skill is being selected
+- Early response selection: Select skill responses as soon as they're ready, even while other skills are still generating
 - Response metadata: token count, elapsed time, and tokens/sec
 - Skills management page
   - Reorder Skills